 We have a diverse advertising client base, including both Chinese and international brand advertisers.
-Our top ten advertisers accounted for 37.5% of our total gross advertising revenues in 2020.
-Our advertisers generally are in the real estate, automobile, ecommerce, financial services, food & beverages, Internet services, entertainment and tourism services, communication services, retail services, IT products, cosmetic products, luxury brands, airline, health care and education industries.
+Our top ten advertisers accounted for 23.8% of our total gross advertising revenues in 2021.
+Our advertisers generally are in the automobile, e-commerce, financial services, food & beverages, Internet services, entertainment and tourism services, communication services, retail services, IT products, etc. In 2021, we strengthened our collaboration with Phoenix TV, which allows us to synergize our resources and client bases, creating a richer and more comprehensive suite of marketing solutions for a broader advertiser base.